topo-gps/topo-gps-manual/en/miscellaneous/voice_commands.rst

 Supported voice commands
 ~~~~~~~~~~~~~~~~~~~~~~~~

 You can give various commands, they should all start with 'Hey Siri', to activate Siri.
-If you have enabled 'Allow Siri when device locked' in the device settings, you can even do this when the device is locked.
+If you have enabled 'Allow Siri when device locked' in the device settings, you can always give commands.
 The commands should contain with/using/via Topo or Topo GPS to let Apple know that the command should be performed with the Topo GPS app.
-The following commands are possible:
+The following voice commands are supported:

 - Hey Siri, record route with Topo
 - Hey Siri, stop recording route with Topo